TITO-Threat-Intel/TITO-Framework/3-Bridge-to-Ops.md

 ![alt text](https://github.com/TITO-Threat-Intel/TITO-Framework/blob/master/TrackThreatsHalf.jpg "Categories for tracking")

-It's probably best to do something like this when you track threats:
+Do we need to track threat groups?
+Yes, we do.
+First though, it's important to narrow things down.
+Many threat intel providers tell you what to track.
+Threat Actor A, IOCs related to Malware B. It's all important, yes, but you *MUST* start with PIRs.
+Without PIRs, you don't know where your gaps are.
+You can't set signposts and indicators of change.
+You can't really apply any analyst tradecraft.
+I'm my view, It's probably best to do something like this when you track threats:

 ![alt text](https://github.com/TITO-Threat-Intel/TITO-Framework/blob/master/Threat%20Tiers%20Half.jpg "Tracking heirarchy")